-11 Analog-to-Digital Converter
+12 Analog-to-Digital Converter

 The device has a 12-bit 1MSample/second Successive Approximation Register (SAR) Analogue to Digital Converter (ADC).
 It has 8 input pins which are multiplexed into the ADC.
-The sampling of the ADC is controlled using the ADC\SAMPLE pin that should be wired to a GPIO pin, for example X0D24 (port 11).
-The sampling is triggered either by writing to the port, or by driving the pin externally.
+The sampling of the ADC is controlled using GPIO pin X0D24 that is triggered either by writing to port 1I, or by driving the pin externally.
 On each rising edge of the sample pin the ADC samples, holds and converts the data value from one of the analog input pins.
 Each of the 8 inputs can be enabled individually.
 Each of the enabled analog inputs is sampled in turn, on successive rising edges of the sample pin.
 The data is transmitted to the channel-end that the user configures during initialization of the ADC.
 Data is transmitted over the channel in individual packets, or in packets that contain multiple consecutive samples.
 The ADC uses an external reference voltage, nominally 3V3, which represents the full range of the ADC.
-The ADC configuration registers are documented in Appendix F.
+The ADC configuration registers are documented in Appendix G.